Who are they?

 Third-Party Ship Managers

 In at least the last 20 years, the ownership of the world’s merchant fleet has become more varied.
-As well as independent ship owners who have their own ship operating ability, investors, banks and hire companies also buy ships but do not have the necessary expert knowledge to operate them.
+Aside from independent ship owners who have their own ship operating ability, investors, banks and hire companies also buy ships but do not have the necessary expert knowledge to operate them.

 Today, around a quarter of the world’s internationally trading fleet of ships is reliant on services provided by third party managers in whole or part.